dcanasp/memory_bank/architecture/Quality attributes/Integrability.md

 ## Dynamic Discovery
 Enable the discovery of service providers at runtime.
 This way Even if you change components you don't have to restart everything
 ## SOA

-Service-Oriented Architecture Pattern
-The SOA pattern is related to the [[microservices]] architecture pattern.
-Microservices are assumed to compose a single system and be managed by a single organization, however, whereas SOAs provide reusable components that are assumed to be heterogeneous and managed by distinct organizations.
+The Service-Oriented Architecture Pattern.
+When you have to many services and to many providers, in this pattern you have a service broker, This broker is like a phonebook.
+The services ask for a specific service, the broker says where is it, And then they talk to each other (the two services).
+In other words SOAs provide reusable components that are assumed to be heterogeneous and managed by distinct organizations.